danhowarthdwp/dwp-health-data-glossary/models.md

 order: 2
 includeInBreadcrumbs: true
 title: Models
-description:  Models, frameworks and diagrams we use to explain data strategy and processes
+description:  Models, frameworks and diagrams we use to explain data strategy and processes.
 eleventyNavigation:
   key: Models
 tags: